tonywenuon/reading-progress/reading-record.md

 ## 2. $R^3$: Reinforced Ranker-Reader for Open-Domain Question Answering

 ### Good aspects:
 It has a similar idea with the DrQA.
 A Ranker takes responsibility of ranking all of the paragraphs (use reinforcement learning) and a Reader to extract the answer from the paragraphs.
 The Ranker uses a Match-LSTM to get the relation between the question and the paragraph.
+The Reader use

+### Notion
+Match-LSTM: use
 ### Limitations:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjI3MzA5NTk1LC0xNDU4NDI5OTM5XX0=
+eyJoaXN0b3J5IjpbLTIwMjkxNzA0MjksLTE0NTg0Mjk5MzldfQ
+==
 -->